Best daily deals

 The Creative Stage Air looks more premium than its ~$40 price suggests.

 On a tighter budget than our best picks can afford?
-The Creative Stage Air is a compact soundbar for under $50 USD that you can connect to using Bluetooth, USB-A, or 3.5mm connection.
-It only uses the SBC Bluetooth codec, but at this price point, that’s not a surprise.
-The speaker is bass-heavy, which can be great for gaming if you like booming bass sounds.
-It’s not going to be a huge upgrade, but it gets the job done at its price point.
+The Creative Stage Air is a compact soundbar for under $50 that you can connect to using Bluetooth, USB-A, or 3.5mm connection.
+It only uses the SBC Bluetooth codec, but that’s not a surprise at this price point.
+The bass-heavy speaker can be great for gaming if you like booming bass sounds.
+It won’t be a huge upgrade, but it gets the job done at its price point.

 Creative Stage Air